e-mit/aws-ai-rag/README.md

 5. Combine the full text of the most relevant search results with the question to produce a RAG query
 6. Pass the RAG query to the AWS Bedrock Titan LLM and obtain a response
 7. Present the response to the user, together with the URLs of the source news articles selected in step 4 as citations/further reading.

+### Front end

+[github.com/e-mit/aws-api-website](https://github.com/e-mit/aws-api-website) is used to create an API Gateway which serves the files in ```/static/``` and proxies the API.

+This also configures a custom domain name for the gateway URL and provides CAPTCHA support.

 ## Setup notes